Get Started on Filecoin

 The Filecoin Network is made by miners and clients.
 They make deals and contribute to maintaining the Filecoin blockchain, obtaining storage services and receiving rewards in the process.

-Explore the different networks using one of the available block explorers.
-Discover the blocks, the messages, the scoreboards for miners. the self-adjusting base fee, the deals and all the things tracked by the chain.
+- Explore the mainnet using one of the available block explorers.
+Discover the blocks, the messages, the scoreboards for miners.
+Watch the self-adjusting base fee, the deals and all the things tracked by the chain.

-Install and launch your Lotus Node, setup your first wallet and learn how to send and receive ⨎.
+- Install and launch your Lotus Node.
+Setup your first wallet and learn how to send and receive ⨎ and make storage deals.

-- Mine section for those wanting to provide storage and retrieval capabilities to the Network.
+- Mine Filecoin: for those wanting to provide storage and retrieval capabilities to the Network.

-- Build section for those wanting to build applications on top of the Network.
+- Build on Filecoin: for those wanting to build applications that interact with the Filecoin network.